-Once your job listing is posted, you’ll monitor respondents and sift through applications.
+Once your job listing is posted, monitor respondents and sift through applications.
 From there, select the applicants that best meet your criteria and invite them to interview and perform a cooking test.
 Then, start hiring chefs that performed well.

 Pros: Job boards enhance your visibility and get the message to more people than social media or website advertisements can.

 Hiring a cook via a referral offers a hefty serving of advantages.
 The time-saving benefits of hiring referrals are reason enough to give this strategy a try.
 The typical recruiting process involves selecting channels to share the job post on, promoting the position, sorting through candidates... the list goes on.
 Referrals allow you to bypass the resource-intensive search.

 Want another morsel of good news?
 Referrals are more likely to produce impressive candidates.
 Studies show that referred employees are less likely to quit and often outperform those hired via other methods.
-In short, employee referrals could connect you with five-star candidates that you otherwise would have missed out on.
+In short, employee referrals could connect you with quality candidates that you otherwise would have missed out on.

 The next time you’re determining how to hire a chef or other kitchen staff member, don’t forget to ask around your restaurant.